 11. The Control Owner is responsible for ensuring all reported security incidents contain appropriate information and, where required, are investigated and dealt with in accordance with the relevant policies and legislation.
+Control 24.1

-- 12. Reportable incidents include: - incidents suspected of constituting criminal offences (reportable to the appropriate law enforcement authority); - incidents suspected of involving the compromise of information or assets classified at or above SECRET (reportable to Australian Security Intelligence Organisation); - c. major ICT incidents (reportable to Australian Signals Directorate (ASD)); and - d. incidents involving the compromise of Cabinet material (reportable to the Cabinet Secretariat).
+- 12. Reportable incidents include: - a. incidents suspected of constituting criminal offences (reportable to the appropriate law enforcement authority); - b. incidents suspected of involving the compromise of information or assets classified at or above SECRET (reportable to Australian Security Intelligence Organisation); - c. major ICT incidents (reportable to Australian Signals Directorate (ASD)); and - d. incidents involving the compromise of Cabinet material (reportable to the Cabinet Secretariat).